 Detox Cabbage Soup

-This Detox Cabbage Soup is a really easy, surprisingly filling, low-calorie, veggie-packed recipe that is a great way to kick off your system cleanse!
+This Detox Cabbage Soup is a really easy, surprisingly filling, low-calorie, veggie-packed, and delicious recipe that's a great way to kick off your system cleanse!
 The soup is light, but filling with cabbage, tomato, carrots, onion, and garlic.
 This recipe is made in the slow cooker, but you can make it faster on the stove as well.
 It is so good for you and so low calorie, that this makes a great dinner, lunch the next day, and snack whenever you get hungry!

 - 1 cup Carrots, diced